rowanhill/boneidle/Readme.md

  * If _any_ loader specified (by a new annotation?) has been invoked
  * If the field backing the bean getter is not null (for bean getters only, obviously)
 * Support passing a `Class` to `LazyFactory` instead / as well an instance
-* Support `@LazyLoadWith` on the class as well as methods, as a default
+* Extend support for `@LazyLoadWith` on the class:
- * ...plus an opt-out annotation
+ * Add an opt-out annotation
- * ...and perhaps different inclusion filters (e.g. all methods, only public methods, only getter methods)
+ * And perhaps different inclusion filters (e.g. all methods, only public methods, only getter methods)
 * Publish to Maven Central
 * Build on Travis (or similar)